Object Storage

 Quotas

 Each bucket has its own capacity limit.
 When a bucket reaches its quota, further uploads to that bucket fail with a quota error — other buckets and services are unaffected.
-Raise a bucket's quota from its settings, or set 0 for unlimited when you create it.
+Set 0 for unlimited.

 Monitoring usage